jpmorganchase/salt-ds/site/src/pages/README.md

 # Pages

-JSX pages should go in this folder.
+Self contained pages should go in this folder.

 ## Implementation